Liam Butts

-Liam Butts (born February 20, 2001) is a professional footballer who plays as a forward for MLS Next Pro club New England Revolution II.
+Liam Shiloh Naeem Butts (born February 20, 2001) is a professional footballer who plays as a forward for Loudoun United FC in the USL Championship on loan from MLS Next Pro club Atlanta United 2.
 Born in the United States, Butts plays for the Guyana national team.

 Club career

 Born in Lawrenceville, Georgia, Butts began his career with the Atlanta United youth academy before joining Pennsylvania State University.
 He was selected by the San Jose Earthquakes in the 2023 MLS SuperDraft, with the fourth pick in the second round (33rd overall).

 Failing to earn a contract with the Earthquakes, he returned to Penn State for a 5th season.

 New England Revolution II

 Butts signed with MLS Next Pro side New England Revolution II on February 21, 2024.
 On August 25, 2025, he was named MLS Next Pro Player of the Matchweek., after scoring twice in a 3-1 victory.

 Penn State University

 Butts played for Pennsylvania State University from 2019 to 2023.